 If you’re new to earning miles and points with credit cards, it’s imperative that you understand the Chase 5/24 rule before moving forward.
-That’s not meant to scare you, it’s just vital to understand it so that you can make the best decisions when applying for a new card.
+That’s not meant to scare you, it’s just vital to understand it so that you can make the best decisions when applying for a new card, or the order in which to do so.

-While Chase won’t come out and say it directly, after mountains and mountains of data points in the last several years, it’s safe to say that this rule exists — and has evolved.
+While Chase won’t come out and say it directly, after mountains and mountains of data points in the last several years, it’s safe to say that this rule exists — and has evolved as new information is gained.

 The Chase 5/24 Rule